Is the machine broken? ¹

-At 1:57 PM on February 24th, 2021, Cohen tweets an image of a well-lit McDonalds Ice Cream Cone, accompanied by a frog emoji.
+At 1:57 PM on February 24th, 2021, Cohen tweeted an image of a well-lit McDonalds Ice Cream Cone, accompanied by a frog emoji.

 Reverse image searching reveals that the photo was taken by Irene Jiang of Business Insider, so unfortunately, Ryan was not enjoying the cone himself.
 This also reveals that the tweet is not an update on Cohen’s life, but yet another cryptic message.

-Yesterday, GameStop’s CFO resigned amid incompability with the transformation and insider complaints.
+Yesterday, GameStop’s CFO resigned amid incompatibility with the transformation and insider complaints.

 The photo is from a Business Insider article titled ‘McBroken,’ about a 24-year-old engineer created a website that tells you if your McDonald’s has a working ice-cream machine.